seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

 print(st_primary_objective)
 {% endhighlight %}

-This should print a value around: $1.61$, which satsifies the behavioral constraints.
+This should print a value around $1.61$, which satisfies the behavioral constraints.
 </p>

 <p>